 WHAT YOU NEED TO KNOW:

 A blunt abdominal injury is a forceful blow to the abdomen without an open wound.
-The most common causes in children include motor vehicle accidents, falls, and bicycle and sports injuries.
 Internal damage may not show up for weeks after your child's injury.

 Call 911 for any of the following:

 - Your child's skin is pale and feels cold.

 - Your child has increased pain or tightness in his or her abdomen.

 - Your child has new pain in his or her shoulder.

 - Your child has blood in his or her urine or bowel movements.